 Dear Savvy Senior,

-A while back I saw an article on different ways to scatter a person’s ashes after they’re cremated, but I’ve misplaced it.
+A while back I saw an article on different ways to scatter a person’s ashes after cremation, but I’ve misplaced it.
 Can you help me with this?
 I’m preplanning my funeral and would like to include instructions on what to do with my remains.

 — Planning Ahead

-There’s no shortage of options when it comes to handling or disposing of your cremated remains after you’re gone.
+There’s no shortage of options when it comes to handling or disposing of your remains after cremation.
 Your family can keep, bury or scatter them in a variety of imaginative ways that reflect your life and personality.
 Here are some different options to consider.

 Scatter them: The most popular option is to have your ashes scattered at a location you loved to be, a favorite fishing spot, camping area, golf course, beach, park or at home.
 If you choose this route, keep in mind that some places, such as national parks, require a permit.
 And many public areas, like parks or sports stadiums may prohibit scattering.

 Store them at home: Many families choose to keep their loved ones close, by storing them at home.
 If you and your family choses this option, you can purchase a decorative urn through your funeral provider or online at Amazon.com.
 Or you may want to use an old cookie jar or favorite container that reminds your family of you.

 Bury/inter them: The burial option is good if you wish to have a special place for your family to visit.
 This is also the only option for cremated ashes sanctioned by the Catholic Church, which specifies that ashes of the dead should be kept in sacred places like a cemetery or a columbarium and not kept at home or scattered.

 Plant them: If you’re the environmental type, you can have your ashes planted with a tree.
 There are companies that offer living urns — like TheLivingUrn.com or UrnaBios.com — that mix your ashes with other nutrients that can be used to grow a plant or tree in your yard or a place of your choosing.